 This metric reveals reliability.
 It shows you how long on average an asset can run before you need to repair it.

-How to calculate mean time between failure (MTBF)
+How to calculate mean time between failures (MTBF)

 You need three things: the total number of hours the asset was in operation, the number of times it failed, and the amount of time it took to repair after each failure.